tianqizhao-louis/tianqizhao-louis.github.io/content/about.md

 author: ["Tianqi (Louis) Zhao"]
 ---

-## Aloha! :wave:
+## Hey! :wave:

 My name is Tianqi Zhao :laughing:, and I go by Louis.

-I'm a senior student at Columbia University:lion:, majoring in *Computer Science*:man_technologist:.
-I'm also interested in *Social Anthropology* and *History*:blue_book:.
+I'm a graduate student at Columbia University:lion:, majoring in *Biomedical Engineering*:test_tube:.
+I'm also interested in *Computer Science*:man_technologist: and *History*:blue_book:.
 In my spare time I enjoy playing Nintendo switch:joystick:, swimming:man_swimming:, and reading:books:.

 You can take a look at [my resume here](../resume.pdf).